Is it possible to tell if a wild mushroom is poisonous?

 You can't tell for sure if a mushroom is poisonous by looking at it, unless you are an expert at identifying mushrooms.
 There are no tests to help you tell a poisonous mushroom from a nonpoisonous mushroom.

 Does it help to see how the wild mushroom is growing?

 Yes, a little.
 Mushrooms growing in the ground are more dangerous than mushrooms growing on living trees.
 Mushrooms on the ground in forests are usually more dangerous to people than mushrooms on lawns.
-See the drawing for some signs that a mushroom may be dangerous.

 What are the symptoms of mushroom poisoning?

 Early symptoms of mushroom poisoning include nausea, stomach cramps, vomiting and diarrhea (which is sometimes bloody).
 Symptoms may show up right after the mushroom was eaten or may appear several hours later.
 Typically, mushrooms that produce symptoms within 2 hours are less dangerous than mushrooms that produce symptoms later (after 6 hours).